 recommendations to address it and options for further exploration.
 If appropriate, she will also refer the child and/or his family to relevant resources that can provide further support and understanding about how to help the anxious child.

-To learn about child anxiety and when it becomes a problem, or risk factors and causes, click here.
+To learn about child anxiety and when it becomes a problem, or its risk factors and causes, click here.

 To find out more about this book, click here.